Optimizing convex functions over nonconvex sets: Polynomial-time separable cases

-We will abbreviate this expression as $p_{ij} y + q_{ij}$.
-Let $x^* \in \R^d$.
-The problem of finding the strongest possible lifted first-order inequality at $x^*$ chosen from among those obtained by starting from a point on face $i$, can be written as follows:
+Now let $x^* \in \interior(P)$.
+The problem of finding the strongest possible lifted first-order inequality at $x^*$ chosen from among those obtained by lifting from a point on the facet defined by the $i^{th}$ inequality can thus be written as follows:

+[Here, the last constraint is valid by the last part of the statement of Lemma \ref{slice}.]
 This is a linearly constrained, convex quadratic program with $d + 1$ variables and $2m - 1$ constraints.
-By solving this problem for each choice of $1 \le i \le m$ we obtain the the strongest inequality overall.